Eric Thomas How Bad Do You Want It

 Welcome to my Health Class website!
 I hope you will be able to use this site as a resource in my class.
 I will keep all assignments posted on here.
 You will also be able to look back at previous assignments if you have been absent.
 My site has RSS feeds, which allows you to subscribe and receive updates.
 Feel free to email me with any questions at email@example.com

 STUDENT LOGINS- The students will have logins on the school computers.
 They can access edmodo from home.
 Click Here Enter your login Group Code:

-Jefferson County Public School Curriculum Map for High School Health Education
+The Academy @Shawnee High School Curriculum Map for Health Education

 Click on Picture to View or Download PDF